jacklv999/mytest/读书笔记/ML&DL/CVPaper/CV-Baseline/NIN论文笔记.md

 ##### Disadvantage

-This linear conv is sufficient for abstractn when the latent concepts are linearly separable.
+Linear conv is suffcnt for abstractn when latent concepts are linearly separable.

-However, representations that achieve good abstraction are generally highly nonlinear functions.
+However, good abstraction are generally highly nonlinear functions.

 CNN addresses it by covering all variations of the latent concepts.
-Namely, having many filters for a single concept.
+Namely, many filters for a single concept.

-But it imposes extra burden on the next layer, which needs to consider all combinations of variations from previous layer.
+But it imposes extra burden on the next layer, which needs to consider all combs of variations from previous.

-Therefore, it would be beneficial to do an abstraction before combining them into higher level concepts.
+Doing an abstraction before combining them to high level concept are necessry.

 ##### Maxout Network

-Maxout layer makes a piecewise linear approximator which is capable of approximating any convex functions.
+Maxout is a piecewise linear approximator which could approximt any convex funcs.

 ##### NIN

-However, maxout network assume latent concept lie within a convex set.

-But a more general approximator is bttr, We achieve this by the “NIN” structure, in which a micro network is introduced within each CNN layer to compute more abstract features for local patches.

-Sliding a micro network over the input has been proposed in previous works:

-- SMLP  applies a shared MLP on different patches;

 NIN is proposed from a more general perspective: **for a better abstraction**.

+In which a micro network is introduced within each CNN layer to compute more abstract features.

 ### 4. NIN